| Why submit my site? The most frequently asked pages on the web

 some control over how their pages are ranked and how

+they appear in the search results.
 The most important meta tags for the ranking

 are the description and keyword tags.
 The description